-This report provides a general overview of the regulatory systems of electricity and gas networks in most individual EU Member States plus Great Britain, Northern Ireland, Iceland and Norway.
+The Report on Regulatory Frameworks of European Energy Networks 2023 provides a general overview of the regulatory systems of electricity and gas networks in most individual EU Member States plus Great Britain, Northern Ireland, Iceland, Norway and five Energy Community Regulatory Board (ECRB) members.
 A major focus is placed on the calculation of a rate of return, the determination of the regulatory asset base and the depreciation of assets in the different regulatory regimes.
-The report also provides an overview of various regulatory components and instruments used in the countries surveyed.
+The report also provides an overview of various regulatory components and instruments used in the surveyed countries.